-In November 2011, Clotho apps helped a team of undergraduates from BU and Wellesley edge out teams from the United States, Europe, and Asia to win in the Best Software Tool category at the International Genetically Engineered Machine (iGEM) World Jamboree at MIT.
+In November 2011, Clotho apps helped a team of undergraduates from BU and Wellesley edge out teams from the United States, Europe, and Asia to win in the Best Software Tool category at the (iGEM) World Jamboree at MIT.
 The team had earlier won a gold medal for its overall performance at the iGEM Americas Regional Jamboree in Indianapolis.

 The undergrad team designed five software apps that could speed the assembly of DNA sequences that modeled gene interactions of the bacterium that causes tuberculosis—information that could lead to more effective diagnostics and drugs for TB.

 Three months later, the Office of Naval Research gave Densmore more than $400,000 to buy machinery that will give him a better understanding of the behavior of DNA and proteins in biological systems.
 And while Clotho has yet to be widely adopted by synthetic biologists, Densmore says it has at least 10 power users and several groups that use it collaboratively.
-Collins, who also is a core founding faculty member of the Wyss Institute for Biologically Inspired Engineering at Harvard, says Clotho “is a novel computer-aided design platform for the field, one that will help fast-track efforts to reprogram organisms.”
+Collins, who also is codirector of the BU and a core founding faculty member of the at Harvard, says Clotho “is a novel computer-aided design platform for the field, one that will help fast-track efforts to reprogram organisms.”

 Which doesn’t mean that synthetic biologists are welcome everywhere.
 “There is a group of biologists out there who say, ‘Biology is way too complicated to engineer,’” Densmore says.
 “Biology is complicated, but that doesn’t mean you shouldn’t try to push the boundaries.
 We are saying, ‘Let’s not wait.
 We are going to learn things and we are going to predict things and we are going to build things.’”